 The NMP applies to all employees and contractors at the MPO and covers all areas within the MPO boundary.
 The NMP applies to the life of the MPO, including (but not limited to) the period of mining operations specified in Development Consent DA 92/97, which currently permits mining until 22 December 2026.
-As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the NMP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the DPIE, or the Division of Resources and Geoscience [DRG] within the DPIE) have been carried out satisfactorily.
+As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the NMP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the DPIE, or Resources Regulator within the Department of Regional NSW [DRNSW]) have been carried out satisfactorily.